Rover History – From the Archives of MG Rover Group Press Releases

 Death of Rover

 How did MG Rover fail?
 Many pages of Newsprint, a damning 830 page Trade & Industry Committee Report and even a few books have been written about the demise of Rover as we knew it.
 Here though are a few of the more pertinent Press Releases from MG Rover Group during what must have been a turbulent April 2005, especially for the workers of MG Rover.
-It is nearly 10 years ago, as this is written.
+It is over 10 years ago, as this is written.
 Download the pdf file here.

 MG Rover Australia Administrators Auction – 13 June 2005: